 Time and time again the US government has been criticized for not spending enough on cybersecurity to protect its data against cyber-attacks, and the budget may be the reason why.

 Over the past two years, cyber-attacks from Russia and China have infiltrated everything from the US election results to the Pentagon’s Joint Chiefs of Staff’s email to the personal information of 7% of all government employees.
 There were also reports that foreign hacks had managed to identify and track the whereabouts of intelligence officers.

-According to Business Insider, although the spending on cybersecurity has increased to more than $12 billion a year, so has the amount of attacks, and the budget to protect sensitive data just isn’t enough.
+According to Business Insider, although the spending on cybersecurity has increased to more than $12 billion a year, so has the number of attacks, and the budget to protect sensitive data just isn’t enough.

-Data taken from a study by Bank of American Merrill Lynch, showed that cyber attacks increased 12-fold between 2006 to 2014, from 5,503 to 67,168.
+Data taken from a study by Bank of American Merrill Lynch showed that cyber attacks increased 12-fold between 2006 to 2014, from 5,503 to 67,168.

 Statistics show that a staggering 11 federal departments spent less than 1% of their budget on cybersecurity in 2015.

 The FBI is now the lead federal agency for investigating cyber-attacks by criminals, overseas adversaries, and terrorists, and is doing all it can to tackle the issues.
 Cyber intrusions are becoming more commonplace, more dangerous, and more sophisticated, the agency states.

 Funded in part by the Department of Homeland Security, the NCSA works to educate people about cybersecurity and how to combat attacks.